 When gambling the money you win is not “other people’s money.”
 It’s all yours.
 Don’t separate the two, thinking, “if I lose my winnings, so what, I’ll still break even.”
 This is not how to think about it.
 Think of it as all one pot.
 This will help guarantee that poor decisions are not made such as big best on long shots to break even.

-The increase of value captured in property is proportional to future loss in economic growth.
+The increase of value captured in property is proportional to a future loss in economic growth.
 Economically, as business and investment opportunities taper off or decline, money is moved into property.
-So in the future when the value that businesses and investments people depend on bringing aren't there, there will be economic down turn.
-So, rising property values equals weak or failing economy.
+So in the future when the value that businesses and investments people depend on bringing isn’t there, there will be an economic downturn.
+So, rising property values equals a weak or failing economy.

 People go to school so they can be paid more.
 Time is better spent learning how to make more passive income.
 If it can be taught, others can learn it.

-E.g. If you're up then you're willing to take more risks with your money because you rationalize the money is not yours.
-"Any amount I lose isn't my money anyway!"
-Your more likely to keep betting thinking in terms of positive chances rather than negative chances.
+E.g. If you’re up then you’re willing to take more risks with your money because you rationalize the money is not yours.
+“Any amount I lose isn’t my money anyway!”
+You’re more likely to keep betting thinking in terms of positive changes rather than negative changes.
 Worse if your down.
 If your down your more eager to make up for the loss by making riskier and riskier bets trying to buy your way out of the loss.
 And as your time progresses, the closer you come to leaving the casino the worse you behave.

 A discount now for future utility is not necessarily money saved.
 E.g. You buy a pack of 24 car washes today at 25% off.
-In your mind you think it's an investment and all you have to do is wash you car more than twice a month.
-Problem is is you can't predict the future.
-You don't know when you'll have time to wash your car or if the weather will permit.
+In your mind, you think it’s an investment and all you have to do is wash your car more than twice a month.
+The problem is you can’t predict the future.
+You don’t know when you’ll have time to wash your car or if the weather will permit.
 So it ends up being a waste.

 Real estate, banking, diversified portfolio investing: these are symptoms of not knowing what to do with your money, so you’re u just copy everyone else.
 Why bother trying new ideas when you can just ride the wave everyone else is pushing, albeit out of your control.
 Property investing is complacency.
 You’re saying everything has already been done or that you have no control over what is to be done.